By: Chris Auman

 5) Focus on our subject line:

-6) When to send your emails?
-Timing is everything.
+6) Timing is everything.

-7) Study your stats
+7) Study your campaign stats

 8) Build an effective landing page – Invest in your conversion creative

-The most successful permission marketing campaigns aren’t just accomplished in the email that’s sent to the potential customers, but on the page that they land on after your spark their interest.
+The most successful permission marketing campaigns aren’t just accomplished in the email that’s sent to the potential customers, but on the page that they land on after you spark their interest.
 This page should hardly ever be your homepage.
 You should construct a page that specifically works with your email campaign.
 This is called the landing page.

 This page should be a continuation of your email message so try not to repeat too many things.
-Use this an an opportunity to take the sale to the next level.
+Use this as an opportunity to take the sale to the next level.
 It’s a good chance that the user clicked on a link that promised something so give it to them, don’t just repeat yourself.
 If you promised more information then don’t beat around the bush and make them work for it.

 In closing, here are a few extra suggestions on how you might be able to improve your email campaigns and grow your subscriber list.

-1) Include a link to refer a friend or prompt the user to forward the email to a friend.
+1) Include a link to refer a friend or prompt the user to forward the email to a friend. (hint, hint)

 2) Occasionally send surveys to your subscriber base and ask them how you can improve your services and what they’d like to see more of.